Text message program from Truth Initiative helps teens quit e-cigarettes

 All participants of the clinical trial, which took place between October 2021 and October 2023, received incentivized monthly text messages about e-cigarette use to encourage them to complete the study.
 The intervention group was also enrolled in the program, while control participants did not receive additional support.
 As a double-blind study, researchers randomly assigned participants to groups and participants did not know which intervention they were receiving.

-The study found that This is Quitting was effective among teens with high levels of nicotine dependence and mental health issues.
+The study found that the text message intervention now part of EX Program was effective among teens with high levels of nicotine dependence and mental health issues.
 Most teens in the study were highly addicted to nicotine.
 More than three-quarters (76.2%) used e-cigarettes within 30 minutes of waking – a common way to measure addiction – and 93.6% reported feeling somewhat or very addicted to vaping nicotine.
 Most (87.3%) had tried to quit in the past year, and more than half (53.4%) had previously made three or more quit attempts.
 Teens also shared problems with depression, sleep, anxiety, trauma, and substance use, as well as high rates of using multiple substances.

 “The significant treatment effect observed in this study against this backdrop of risk factors underscores the power of a digital behavior change intervention to drive clinically meaningful outcomes,” the researchers write.